MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/finding-viewing-and-managing-reports-report-builder-and-ssrs.md

 ---
 title: "Find, view, & manage reports (Report Builder & SSRS)"
-description: In Report Builder and Report Designer, you can browse to find paginated reports, shared data sources, models, and other related report items.
+description: Learn how you can browse to find paginated reports, shared data sources, models, and other related report items in Report Builder and Report Designer.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 12/16/2019
+ms.date: 08/20/2024
 ms.service: reporting-services
 ms.subservice: report-builder
 ms.topic: conceptual
 ms.custom: updatefrequency5
+#customer-intent: As a Report Builder and SSRS user, I want to learn how to find, view, and manage reports so that I can deploy them effectively.
 ---
 # Find, view, and manage reports (Report Builder and SSRS)

 In Report Builder, you can browse folders on a report server or SharePoint site to find paginated reports, shared data sources, models, and other related report items.
 You can also browse your computer to find local reports.
-To make it easier to find reports, Report Builder maintains a list of recently used servers and sites and provides direct access to the Desktop, My Documents and My Computer folders in the file system of your computer.
+To make it easier to find reports, Report Builder maintains a list of recently used servers and sites and provides direct access to the Desktop, My Documents, and My Computer folders in the file system of your computer.

 In Report Designer, you can also browse your computer to find local paginated reports.
 After you deploy reports to a report server or SharePoint site, you can browse the report server by using the web portal, or search the SharePoint site to find reports.
 Reports and related items remain available locally after they're deployed.